Great salespeople know that in order to persuade potential customers to buy, you must understand how buyers think.

 Now go one level further.
 Narrow down the submarket, and develop your niche.

 If you target your product to that niche, you’ll see a lot more success.
-You differentiate yourself from competitors, carving out your own spot in a broad ecosystem.
+You differentiate yourself from competitors, carving out your own spot in the broad ecosystem of buyer psychology.

-All the while you’ll be helping customers satisfy one of their basic needs.
+All the while you’ll be helping buyers satisfy one of their basic needs.

 Learning and Temperatures